Almahrouky/Library_Management_System/README.md

 ## Features
 - Graphical-User-Interface (GUI)
 - Book management
-  - add book, borrow book and return book
+  - add a book, borrow a book and return a book
 - Member management
-  - add member
+  - add a member
-- Search for book or member
+- Search for a book or a member
 - Keep track of the executed transactions

 ## Technologies Used